Can Rangers catch Celtic in Scottish Premiership title race?

 However, if the past eight months have taught us anything, then there is still every chance another twist in the tale could be on the horizon.

-Going back to October when Clement replaced Beale, few were predicting a closely-fought title race.
-He inherited a squad that was bereft of confidence and struggling in Europe.
+Going back to October when Gers boss Philippe Clement replaced Michael Beale, few were predicting a closely-fought title race.
+He inherited a squad that were bereft of confidence and struggling in Europe.

 However, cue a 16-game unbeaten run under the Belgian and Celtic's seven-point gap was standing at five, and crucially Rangers had two games in hand.